-Another positive is that it helps to somewhat confirm the thoughts, emotions, and general ideas of your audience.
+Another positive is that it helps to somewhat confirm the thoughts, emotions, and general ideas of your audience analysis.
 Maintaining a relationship with your customer base is crucial, and audience research provides you with the customer feedback that you require to meet customer needs.

 The main weaknesses are that sometimes it can be difficult to collect data from this demographic because it may not be representative of the entire population.
 In addition, there may be bias in terms of who chooses to participate in surveys which could skew results.

 Audience survey Examples

 Research methods fall into two categories: Primary Research and Secondary Research.

 - Primary research is first-hand research conducted by you or an agency.
 This can include interviews, focus groups, surveys, or any other form of direct data collection.

 - Secondary research is reviewing information from sources already published, also called desk research.
 Data journalism is a great example of this.